tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 less to the competitor images each year.
 To account for this fact, these analyses examined the ratio of looks to the competitors versus the unrelated word.
 This ratio measured the relative advantage of a competitor over the unrelated word.
-Put differently,

 <!-- If we imagine a pie-chart of looks to the four images, the target piece -->